Savage Messiah (band): History

 In 2014, the band was awarded a grant by the British Phonographic Industry and performed on Channel 4 News as well as being interviewed regarding the grant.

 The rest of 2014 saw the band take in headlining tours of Europe and the UK.

-In October 2014 the band were confirmed as support on a 27 date European tour as an opening act for Amon Amarth and Huntress commencing in January 2015.
+In October 2014, the band were confirmed as support on a 27 date European tour as an opening act for Amon Amarth and Huntress commencing in January 2015.

-In February 2015 Warner Bros.
+In February 2015, Warner Bros.
 Records announced the Metal Matters compilation disc including songs from Deep Purple, Slipknot, MC5 and many others.
 The Savage Messiah track "Hellblazer" was amongst the songs included.

-In 2016 the band performed on several tours in the UK and Europe, opening for Testament, Trivium, Armored Saint.
+In 2016, the band performed on several tours in the UK and Europe, opening for Testament, Trivium, Armored Saint.
 They also performed at the Download Festival in the UK, Prog Power USA and opened the main stage at Loud Park Festival in Japan.

-In August 2017 the band announced that they had signed a new record contract with Century Media Records for the release of their fourth full-length album titled Hands of Fate.
+In August 2017, the band announced that they had signed a new record contract with Century Media Records for the release of their fourth full-length album titled Hands of Fate.
 The album was recorded at Rockfield Studios in Monmouth and produced by long time collaborator Scott Atkins.
 The album was mastered in Los Angeles by Dave Collins (Metallica, Linkin Park, Soundgarden) and has artwork created by Travis Smith (Avenged Sevenfold, Opeth).

-In October and November 2017 they toured the UK and Ireland playing 11 venues, supporting Cradle of Filth.
+In October and November 2017, they toured the UK and Ireland playing 11 venues, supporting Cradle of Filth.

-The band announced Charly Carretón as a new full time drummer in February/March 2019.
+The band announced Charly Carretón as a new full-time drummer in February/March 2019.

-In March 2019 the band released their first single 'Under No Illusions' off their upcoming album titled "Demons" which will be released on 17 May 2019, they also announced 3 special album launch shows in the UK in that month and a European tour with Symphony X as special guests for May/June 2019.
+In March 2019, the band released their first single 'Under No Illusions' off their upcoming album titled "Demons" which will be released on 17 May 2019, they also announced 3 special album launch shows in the UK in that month and a European tour with Symphony X as special guests for May/June 2019.
 Carlos Alcalde de Lema joined the band as a live keyboardist for the tour and remained the band's new member afterwards.

-In August 2019 former lead guitarist Joff Bailey reunited with the band and made his first appearance at Wacken Open Air 2019.
+In August 2019, former lead guitarist Joff Bailey reunited with the band and made his first appearance at Wacken Open Air 2019.

+Musical style

+According to laut.de, Insurrection Rising sounds a lot like bands such as Testament and Megadeth, with the vocals in particular reminiscent of Dave Mustaine.
+Marc Halupczok of Metal Hammer said in his review of Insurrection Rising that the band was "the second English hopeful in terms of thrash" alongside Evile.
+The guitar riffs are occasionally reminiscent of Exodus, but the music sounds catchier and like a mixture of early Annihilator, Testament, Megadeth and Artillery.
+Dave Silver's vocals would sometimes reach "breakneck heights".
+In songs such as "The Serpent Tongue of Divinity", "Vigil of the Navigator" or "Silent Empire", a mixture of heavy and thrash metal can be heard.
+According to Halupczok, the band scaled back the thrash metal influences on Plague of Conscience and focused a little more on traditional metal.
+The music is most comparable to more recent Megadeth releases, although Silver's vocals are clearer.